sunilthetab/slackbot/Milestone-5/Report.md

 ## 1. The problem your bot solved

-The challenge here was to schedule the meetings efficiently so as there will be the optimal timing and full attendance of team members is guaranteed.
+The challenge here was to schedule a meeting efficiently at an optimal timing at which full attendance of all the team members is most probable.
 According to the empirical software analysis, the effectiveness of scrum meetings in today’s agile era depends on collaboration and contribution of each and every team mate.
-For solving the problem of No-shows or bad-time meetings we developed a slack chat bot which returns the most convenient time for team members and thereby assuring their availability.
+For solving the problem of no-shows or bad-time meetings, we developed a slack chat bot which returns the most convenient time for the team members and thereby assuring their availability while avoiding the tax of manual meeting setup.

 Azra bot finds the optimal timing based on following factors: